ysndr/MSc-Thesis/chapter/evaluation.md

 As apparent in ([@fig:results-comp-experience]), most participants experienced unexpected behavior by the LSP when using the hover functionality.
 In the comments, extraneous debug output and incorrect displaying of the output by the IDE are pointed out as concrete examples.
-However one answer suggests that the feature was working with "usually useful" output.
+However, one answer suggests that the feature was working with "usually useful" output.

 ##### Diagnostics {#sec:diagnostics@res}

-While the diagnostics shown by NLS appear to behave unexpectedly for some users in [@fig:results-comp-experience], no user felt detered from keep using NLS for it as displayed in [@fig:results-comp-expectations].
+While the diagnostics shown by NLS appear to behave unexpectedly for some users in [@fig:results-comp-experience], no user felt deterred from keep using NLS for it as displayed in [@fig:results-comp-expectations].
 Some respondents praised the "quick" and "direct feedback" as well as the visual error markers pointing to the exact locations of possible issues.
 On the contrary, others mentioned "unclear messages" and pointed out that contracts were not checked by the Language Server.
 Moreover, a performance issue was brought up noting that in some situations NLS "queues a lot of work and does not respond".